GameFoundry/bsf/Documentation/Manuals/docs/00_User/11_Particles/02_particleEvolers.md

 auto evolver = ParticleVelocity::create(velocityDesc);
 ~~~~~~~~~~~~~

-# Orbit {#particleEvolvers_g}
+# Orbit
 Sets angular velocity of particles as if they were orbiting a point in space.

-Represented with the @ref bs::ParticleOrbit "ParticleOrbit" and initialization options provided through @ref bs::PARTICLE_ORBIT_DESC "PARTICLE_ORBIT_DESC".
+Represented with the @bs::ParticleOrbit and initialization options provided through @bs::PARTICLE_ORBIT_DESC.

-Use @ref bs::PARTICLE_ORBIT_DESC::center "PARTICLE_ORBIT_DESC::center" to a specify a point to orbit around.
-If @ref bs::PARTICLE_ORBIT_DESC::worldSpace "PARTICLE_ORBIT_DESC::worldSpace" is true the point assumed to be provided in world space, otherwise it is assumed to be relative to the transform of the parent particle system.
+Use @bs::PARTICLE_ORBIT_DESC::center to a specify a point to orbit around.
+If @bs::PARTICLE_ORBIT_DESC::worldSpace is true the point assumed to be provided in world space, otherwise it is assumed to be relative to the transform of the parent particle system.

-Specify the speed of rotation by setting @ref bs::PARTICLE_ORBIT_DESC::velocity "PARTICLE_ORBIT_DESC::velocity" which allows to set the speed of rotation for each axis separately, in rotations per second.
+Specify the speed of rotation by setting @bs::PARTICLE_ORBIT_DESC::velocity which allows to set the speed of rotation for each axis separately, in rotations per second.
 Evaluated in local or world space according to **PARTICLE_ORBIT_DESC::worldSpace**.

-By default the particles will orbit at a fixed distance from the point, buy you can also make them move away or be drawn to the point by setting the @ref bs::PARTICLE_ORBIT_DESC::radial "PARTICLE_ORBIT_DESC::radial" field to a positive (move away) or negative (move closer) value.
+By default the particles will orbit at a fixed distance from the point, buy you can also make them move away or be drawn to the point by setting the @bs::PARTICLE_ORBIT_DESC::radial field to a positive (move away) or negative (move closer) value.

 ~~~~~~~~~~~~~{.cpp}
 // Rotates the particles over the local Y axis and slowly moves them away from the center